 In addition to individual species profiles, the SCCP has also created profiles for some of the top Ecological Communities at Risk on the South Coast.The B.C.
 Conservation Data Centre (CDC) and NatureServe network use the term "Ecological Community" to capture the full range of ecosystems in B.C. at a variety of levels.
 The term "ecological" is a direct reference to the integration of non-biological features such as soil, landform, climate and disturbance factors.
 The term "community" reflects the interactions of living organisms (plants animals, fungi, bacteria, etc.), and the relationships that exist between the living and non-living components of the "ecological system".

-NEW!!!
-You can now generate a printable factsheet with all of the data found on the online or app species profile.
-Compiling, downloading, archiving and sharing your local species at risk info has never been easier.
-Click on the special icon on each species profile to generate the factsheet.
-Please review the Guide to SCCP Species and Ecosystems at Risk Profiles prior to viewing the factsheets.
+You can also generate a PDF of each species profile.
+Compiling, downloading, archiving and sharing species at risk info has never been easier.
+Please review the Guide to SCCP Species and Habitat Profiles to understand the extent of the information covered in each profile.

 Species Identification on the go!
 To complement our species profile portal the SCCP has created our "South Coast Endangered Species Finder" app.
 This app synchs with our online species profiles so that both platforms can be updated easily as new information becomes available.
 It also has all of our ID Tips Factsheets built in so you can download and save them to your mobile device.
 You can use the app to view images and information about all the species profiled on our website.
 Use your phone’s camera to take pictures of species you encounter and make field notes using your phone’s GPS system.
 Create a diary of occurrences and favourites to use for future reference!
 This information will also be incredibly valuable for reporting your information through the BC Conservation Data Centre and programs like BC Frog Watch and the Community Bat Programs of BC.